iTwin/reality-capture/typescript/README.md

 ### Resources

-To successfully run this sample, you will need to have an access to two projects.
+To successfully run this sample, you will need to have an access to at least one project.
 If you don't have one already, contact one of your Organization Administrators or take some time to go through the following tutorial:

 - Create a [Project](https://developer.bentley.com/tutorials/create-and-query-projects-guide).